 Carbon Offsetting Program – Terrapass

-ASES encourages everyone to bring their own reusable water bottles and that there will be water fountains at the UMC at CU Boulder for people to refill!
-Each year, 50 billion single use water bottles are sold in the U.S., and unfortunately a large percentage of them end up either in landfills or added to the 5.25 trillion plastic items that are already in our oceans.
+ASES encourages everyone to bring their own reusable water bottles and that there will be water fountains at the University Student Center at George Washington University for people to refill!
+Each year, 50 billion single-use water bottles are sold in the U.S., and unfortunately a large percentage of them end up either in landfills or added to the 5.25 trillion plastic items that are already in our oceans.

 Get caffeinated in a sustainable way!
-We encourage you to bring a reusable coffee cup to the conference as we do not want to increase our waste with single use coffee cups.
-By having a reusable coffee cup, you are reducing the amount of trees being cut down, energy wasted, along with gallons of water wasted.
+We encourage you to bring a reusable coffee cup to the conference as we do not want to increase our waste with single-use coffee cups.
+By having a reusable coffee cup, you are reducing the amount of trees being cut down, energy wasted, and gallons of water wasted.